Skip to content

 Q2 2026: The State of Dental Practice Values: 2026 Baseline Report, Archived#

-The 2026 Baseline Report is the institute's inaugural publication, consolidating publicly available evidence on dental practice ownership, valuation, and consolidation in the United States across 3 input classes and presenting findings across 4 documented data series: dentist-owner share over time, retirement age shift, EBITDA multiples by practice size, and DSO affiliation rise.
+This inaugural publication (archived 2026-05-04 under its original published title) consolidates publicly available evidence on dental practice ownership, valuation, and consolidation in the United States across 3 input classes and presenting findings across 4 documented data series: dentist-owner share over time, retirement age shift, EBITDA multiples by practice size, and DSO affiliation rise.
 Future quarterly issues use the locked institutional naming convention The State of Private Practice [Year] Q[N] Report; this v1 is preserved under its original published title.

 Title: The State of Dental Practice Values: 2026 Baseline Report Edition: PPR-BASELINE-2026-V1 Published: April 26, 2026 Status: Archived 2026-05-04.
 URL preserved for citation continuity at /reports/baseline-2026.
 Renamed to State of Private Practice 2026 Q2 Report series.
 Noindex.